Have questions about FONZ classes? Find answers to the most commonly asked questions here.

 If your child has special needs, please contact us before registering for a class.
 Special needs will be accommodated to the best of our ability, but please note that FONZ staff aren’t specially trained to handle children with special needs.

 No. For the safety and welfare of the children and the animals, there is no direct contact between the two.
-Some classes may include a tour of an animal exhibit, but children will not be able to touch or feed the animals.
+All classes include a ZooWalk to visit an animal exhibit, but children will not be able to touch or feed the animals.

 Unfortunately not.
 However, most of the classes are very hands-on and our teachers are willing to communicate via non-verbal methods.
 You may feel that an interpreter is not required.